Give to North Heights

 Give the gift of Christian Education

-Give the Gift of Christian Education is a fund created to encourage students and families to receive a Christian Education and increase enrollment at NHCA.
-We have teamed up with Tuition Aid Data Services (TADS) to assist in administrating Scholarships and Financial Aid.
+Give the Gift of Christian Education is a fund created to encourage students and their families to receive a Christian Education and increase enrollment at North Heights Christian Academy.

 Other ways to Give